(CNN)Here's a look at the life of former President of France Jacques Chirac.

 May 5, 2002 - Is re-elected as president.

 September 2, 2005 - Is taken to Val-de-Grace Hospital for a "vascular incident" which impaired vision in one of his eyes.
-Is discharged September 9th.
+He is discharged September 9th.

 February 8, 2006 - Condemns the decision of several French newspapers to reprint certain controversial cartoons about Muslims that were originally printed in Danish newspapers.